Back to Blog

 Amazon's return policy is one of the most customer-friendly in retail—if you know how to use it.
 Key takeaways:

-- ✅ 30-day standard return window (90 days for Amazon devices)
+• ✅ 30-day standard return window for most items

-- ✅ Free return shipping for most items
+• ✅ Free return shipping for most items via drop-off

 But here's the catch: You have to remember your return deadlines.
 Miss the window by one day, and that refund is gone.